OngeziweIntellergy/Smart-licencing/READ.md

-This is the smart licencing app.
+This is the smart licencing app, the frontend